NathanDWalsh/els/README.md

 The year columns can be reshaped to rows, or normalised, using the pandas `melt` function.
-Some pandas transformations like `melt` and `stack` are available as transformations in eel.
+Some pandas transformations like `melt` and `stack` are available as transformations in els.
 These transformations are defined under the root `transform` property in a configuration file.
 Like the `read_*` functions, sub-properties set under a `transform.*` property are passed as arguments to the respective pandas function.